-Why All Small Business Websites Should Have A Contact Form
+Why All Small Business Websites Should Have An Online Contact Form

 The vast majority picked the contact form: 76% of potential customers contacted me via my contact form, while 24% contacted me via email.
 This data was collected over the month of July of 2009 and covers a total of 37 inquiries.
 It does not include folks who contacted me by phone, but typically this is less than 1 per week.
 This would indicate that potential customers are three times more likely to use my embedded contact form than they are to click on my email address.
 To see what my contact form looks like, click here.